Perinban/Stock-Market-Analysis/README.md

 **Conclusion:**

-In conclusion, this study provides a detailed analysis of the stock market performance of DAX companies over the three-year period.
+In conclusion, this study provides a detailed analysis of the stock market performance of  companies over the three-year period.
 Despite several limitations, such as the lack of long-term historical data and potential conflicts between different data sources, the study successfully identifies significant elements driving stock price fluctuations.
 The findings provide a detailed explanation of the market behavior, showing the key factors that influence performance trends.
-These insights contribute to a better knowledge of the stock market trends of DAX companies, allowing investors and analysts to make more educated decisions.
+These insights contribute to a better knowledge of the stock market trends of  companies, allowing investors and analysts to make more educated decisions.